 The officer may require the alleged DUI driver to submit to a blood test.
 Refusal to submit to a blood test could end up in license suspension.
 The police officer is required to take you to a licensed testing facility for the test.
 If the result shows that you are positive for Nevada DWI Laws violation, you will receive a written mail regarding your license suspension and the case.
 Here is a list of professionals that can perform the test:

 Driving While License is Suspended

 Driving with a suspended license can lead to penalties.
 Contact DUI Attorney Ross Goodman for legal counselling regarding license suspension.
 He can help reinstate your license through a successful DMV hearing.
 He can and will always find ways to help you win the case.
 Here are the penalties for driving with suspended license:

 - $1,000 fine

 - Imprisonment of not less than 30 days

-- Nevada Revised Statutes 484C – Find the particular DUI Law that you need using this link.
+- Nevada Revised Statutes 484C – Find the particular Nevada DWI Laws that you need using this link.

 - Nevada DMV License suspension – This link will redirect you to the license suspension page of Nevada DMV.
 The page contains instructions on how you can get your license reinstated.